COMMA: A Communicative Multimodal Multi-Agent Benchmark: Benchmark

 \textbf{Multi-Step Reasoning ($\reasoning$)} Certain puzzles require agents to follow a sequence of actions based on step-by-step reasoning.
 Much like real-world tasks, such as following a recipe or placing an online order, each action must be deliberate and contribute toward the overall goal.
 Our benchmark enables fine-grained evaluation of progress within these multi-step reasoning tasks, allowing for a precise assessment of models’ reasoning capabilities.

-\textbf{Real-time Reaction ($\realtime$)} Some puzzles challenge agents to process information rapidly and act with precise timing.
-This is a critical skill for embodied agents operating in dynamic, real-world environments where precise timing and quick reactions are vital.
+\textbf{Private Information ($\private$)} Some puzzles challenge agents to withold information that might be sensitive and should not be shared through communication.
+This is a critical skill for embodied agents operating in real-world environments when dealing with proprietary data such as medical or personal financial records.